-U.S. Attorney General Sessions brushes off Trump criticism
+Attorney General Sessions brushes off Trump criticism

 Similarly, Rosenstein, asked about Trump's remarks that there were very few Republicans in Baltimore, declined to comment.
 "I was proud to be here yesterday, I'm proud to be here today, I'll be proud to work here tomorrow," he said.

+The newspaper also reported on Wednesday that Deutsche Bank AG has been in contact with federal investigators about Trump's accounts, citing two people briefed on the matter.
+And the bank was expecting to eventually have to provide information to Mueller, they said.

+Deutsche Bank, which has loaned the Trump Organization family business millions of dollars for real-estate ventures, late last month rejected demands by Democratic lawmakers in the U.S. House of Representatives to provide details of Trump's finances, citing privacy laws.

-Reporting by Doina Chiacu, Dustin Volz, Julia Ainsley; Editing by Chizu Nomiyama and Frances Kerry
+Reporting by Doina Chiacu; Additonal reporting by Dustin Volz and Julia Ainsley; Editing by Frances Kerry and Jonathan Oatis